sillygoose/sbhistory/README.md

 Rename the `sample_secrets.yaml` file to `secrets.yaml` and edit to match your site (if you don't wish to use secrets then edit `sbhistory.yaml` to remove the `!secret` references).
 The `secrets.yaml` file is tagged in `.gitignore` and will not be included in the repository but if you wish you can put `secrets.yaml` in any parent directory as `sbhistory` will start in the current directory and look in each parent directory up to your home directory for it (or just the current directory if you are not running in a user profile).

-Run the application in VS Code or from the command line using Python 3.9 or later:
+Run the application in VS Code or from the command line:

 ```
     cd sbhistory